 Welcome to our Parents and Children’s Page on ‘E-Safety’.

 Richmond Primary School are committed to working with pupils, parents, governors and the whole school community to safeguard children in the digital world.
 Children learn about E-Safety in lessons, assemblies, through the Digital Leaders’ Termly Newsletter and special days throughout the year.
 The children are taught how to protect themselves and stay safe online.
+We also have a member from the 'Prevent Team,' (Leicestershire Constabulary), who comes in each year to discuss how children can stay safe online.
+This year parents also attended a meeting, at school, hosted by the Prevent Team to discuss current issues and dangers.

 We hope the information we supply, together with the links to other recommended sites, will help you understand more about e-safety.